BlakeDalmas/Python/README.md

 This is a school project I made for an intro to programming class themed around video games.
 The game is called, "The Great Skeleton War" and it's a tower defence game that has three seperate ages.
 The Stone Age, the Medieval Age, and the Modern Age.
 In each age you get new towers that you can buy.
 There's a horde of skeletons coming to destroy your village and as the game progresses stronger skeletons spawn in higher quantities.
-Oh, you're a wizard that can cast spells.
+Oh, also you're a wizard that can cast spells.
 You can unlock new spells or upgrade your spells by killing enemies and leveling up.

 Just as a fair warning, the game gets very laggy around wave 20+ because of the large amount of enemies.
 It will still work, just expect